Download the example workbook

 The ADDRESS Function Returns a cell address as text.

-Syntax and Arguments:
+ADDRESS Function Syntax and Inputs:

 row_num – The row number for the reference.
 Example: 5 for row 5.

 col_num – The column number for the reference.
 Example: 5 for Column E. You can not enter “E” for column E